 I was anxious even though Bill Bystricky with Growing Democracy and Alex Koroknay-Palicz with National Youth Rights Association seemed confident.
 Unlike Takoma Park and Hyattsville–the only two cities in the US to lower the voting age from 18–the Greenbelt City Council decided to put the proposal to the voters.
-The non-binding referendum passed by a narrow margin.
+The non-binding referendum passed by a narrow margin three months earlier.
+Councilmember Leta Mach seemed determined that the lawmakers in attendance vote.
 Councilmember Rodney Roberts, whose support was uncertain, said “majority rules” (referring to the referendum) and at about 8:45pm, he joined the other councilmembers and the charter amendment passed.

 I’ve been waiting for this decisive action before sharing my TEDxYouth@Columbia where I argue for Youth Voice AND Youth Vote.
 My hope is more students will organize campaigns for youth suffrage for city councils as well as school boards and more adults will join their efforts.